Gravity broadband plans

 Are there any bundled extras with Gravity broadband?

 When you sign up for Gravity broadband, you can add a phone line for $29 a month plus a $59 setup fee.
 This gives you unlimited free calling to New Zealand and Australian landlines but rates apply to mobile and international numbers.
 If you have your own number, this can be ported for an additional $35.

 To confirm that Gravity offers the right broadband plan for you, review the product highlights and things to watch out for before you make your decision.

 - Nationwide coverage.
-No matter how remote your home is in New Zealand, if you can see the sky, Gravity can set up an internet connection with you.
-You can use the address checker and coverage map to check that it is available at your house.
+No matter how remote your home is in New Zealand, if you can see the sky, Gravity can set up an internet connection for you.
+You can use the address checker to check that it is available at your house.
 Gravity will also let you know if there is a faster connection type that you can consider.

 - Faster than ADSL.
-ADSL has a download speed of up to 10Mbps, but Gravity offers speeds of up to 30Mbps for residential plans, and higher for business plans.
+ADSL has a download speed of up to 10Mbps.
+Gravity broadband offers speeds of up to 30Mbps for residential plans and higher for business plans.